ashourf/cs2400-arm-classwork-1/README.md

 1. [printf](https://godbolt.org/z/y2YKew)
    1. What is the library function that is called?
-The library fuction is called printf().
-Which is part of the stdio library.

    2. Research the implementation (source code) of this function.
    3. Find out if the program directly executes the output operation or it makes a *system call* to the operating system.
-   The stdio library uses systemcalls to operarting system IO funcitons.
-On POSIX systems it makes use of the read and write functions.
-On windows, the library makes calls to ReadFile and WriteFile to imp lement IO.
-Since IO is very hardware dependent so it has to be implemented in the Operarting System or Kernel beofre it's accessed by the high level C libraries.
 2. [malloc](https://godbolt.org/z/kAZX7x)
    1. How are the arguments passed to `malloc` and `free`?
-     Malloc only takes a single argument.
-Which is the amount of memory that you'd like to allocate in bytes.
-Malloc doesn't care about types or the size of types.
-Malloc only cares about bytes.
    2. Research the implementation (source code) of `malloc` and `free`.
 3. [malloc array](https://godbolt.org/z/bBl0zx)
    1. How does this case differ from the previous one?
-The first example was just allocating the space for an int.
-The secound example is allocating enough memory for 100 ints.
    2. [**hard**] Write your own tiny `malloc` library by declaring a large `FILL` area and writing a `malloc` and a `free` subroutines that manage allocations to that memory area.
       1. `malloc` works approximately as follows:
          - it takes as argument the number of bytes requested